dougvoss/lovelystay-backend-test-cli/README.md

 This command-line application allows you to obtain user information from GitHub and store it in a PostgreSQL database.

+## Prerequisites

+- Node.js v20.14.0 or higher
+- PostgreSQL v12.13 or higher

 ## Configuration

 1. Clone the repository.